Australian Model Madi Edwards Pops Out Of White Cropped Top Leading To Instagram Meltdown

-Australian model Madi Edwards enjoyed a hard days work at a photoshoot for Mura Boutique.
-The model thrilled her Instagram followers when she shared some shots from her modeling session The Inquisitr previously reported.
-The beautiful shots kept coming, too, and Edwards’s latest post received more than 4,000 likes and dozens of comments.
+Australian model Madi Edwards enjoyed a hard day’s work at a photoshoot for Mura Boutique.
+The model thrilled her Instagram followers when she shared some shots from her modeling session, The Inquisitr previously reported.
+The beautiful shots kept coming, too, and Edwards’ latest post received more than 4,000 likes and dozens of comments.

 In the gorgeous shot, Edwards posed outside amidst trees with a white background hung between them.
 She sat with her legs apart resting on her knees.
 The model wore a white peplum cropped tank top which revealed her ample cleavage spilling out of the tank.
 Matching high waisted shorts with a ruffle hem completed the sexy summer outfit.
 Most of her hair hid under a wide-brimmed straw hat, but two blonde tendrils framed her face.
 Several necklaces and a choker along with small hope earrings completed the look she wore for the shoot.
 The lightweight outfit was one of many she modeled for the brand during her eventful day working.